 If you take part in a beta test for an iPhone app, the app developer will likely ask you to send him the UDID of your iPhone.
 If you’ve been asking yourself “what’s this number, and where do I find it?”, read on!

-The Unique Device IDentifier is a 40-digit number that uniquely identifies your iPhone or iPad.
+The Unique Device IDentifier (UDID) is a 40-digit number that uniquely identifies your iPhone or iPad.
 It’s tied to your device, not to a SIM card you might (or might not, depending on the type of device) have inserted.

 Here’s how you can find this number and send it to your developer: